The Ultimate Blog Post Checklist

 8. Pass the 300 word mark

-No one is telling you to write a novel, but search engines tend to rank posts with a word count of 300 or more higher.
+How long should a blog post be?
+First, let's say no one is telling you to write a novel, but search engines tend to rank posts with a word count of 300 or more higher.
 Don’t be tempted, though, to fill your posts with fluffy content that provides no value to the reader.
 Even if your point is simple, you can increase your word count by providing useful details and elaborating in ways that help your readers understand.

 9. Break long posts into sections